Hecke correspondences for smooth moduli spaces of sheaves: Derived categories

 \section{Derived categories}

 Recall that all our schemes are projective over $\BC$.
 Consider the following:

-We recall that a complex is perfect if it is quasi-isomorphic to a finite complex of locally free sheaves on $X$ (this notion is usually called ``strictly perfect", although it is equivalent with the more general notion of ``perfect" on projective varieties).
-The natural inclusion functor:
+We recall that a complex is perfect if it is quasi-isomorphic to a finite complex of locally free sheaves of finite rank on $X$ (this notion is usually called ``strictly perfect", although it is equivalent with the more general notion of ``perfect" on projective varieties).
+The natural inclusion functor

 is fully faithful, and is an equivalence if the scheme $X$ is smooth.
-We will write:
+We will write

-The functors between derived categories associated to a morphism $f : X \rightarrow Y$ are: \\
+The functors between derived categories associated to a morphism $f : X \rightarrow Y$ are \\